 “Brain, organ, and bone development occurs rapidly in puppies and sets up the foundation for normal function and health throughout a dog’s life.”

 “Too little nutrients can cause deficiencies, but if a puppy gets too much of certain nutrients, that can cause lifelong complications.” says Shmalberg.

 Essential nutrients, such as DHA and calcium, are critical to proper development in puppies, and have been show to have positive impacts on a dog’s health.
 DHA, which is a long-chain fatty acid found in fish oil, is a great example of how these specific nutrients can have a lasting, positive effect.
-DHA has shown to support healthy brain development, which can improve learning and memory in dogs.
+DHA has been shown to support healthy brain development, which can improve learning and memory in dogs.

 Calcium is an essential vitamin for bone development; however, it is important for pet parents to not give too much of this particular nutrient.
-“If a large breed dog gets too much calcium, it can can abnormal bone growth and lead to expensive and painful problems in the future,” says Shmalberg.
+“If a large breed dog gets too much calcium, it can cause abnormal bone growth and lead to expensive and painful problems in the future,” says Shmalberg.